This glossary is intended to assist the users of this document in understanding the terms that have been used throughout this document.

 A client school is a school whose students use school buses provided under the School Bus Program but the school does not manage the bus service (this is the responsibility of the coordinating school).

 The principal of a client school.

-The contract vehicle is the vehicle specified in the contract between the bus operator and PTV for a particular bus route.
+The contract vehicle is the vehicle specified in the contract between the bus operator and DoT for a particular bus route.